mdn/content/files/en-us/web/html/element/tr/index.md

 {{EmbedLiveSample('Sorting_rows_with_a_click_on_header_cells', '650', '100')}}

+> [!NOTE]
-> **Note:** To be usable and accessible, the header cell of each sortable column must be identifiable as a sorting button and each must define whether the column is currently sorted in ascending or descending order visually and with the [`aria-sort`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-sort) attribute.
+> To be usable and accessible, the header cell of each sortable column must be identifiable as a sorting button and each must define whether the column is currently sorted in ascending or descending order visually and with the [`aria-sort`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-sort) attribute.
 See the [ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg/)'s [sortable table example](https://www.w3.org/WAI/ARIA/apg/patterns/table/examples/sortable-table/) for more information.

 ## Technical summary